shinokada/Intersection-Of-Rectangles/README.md

 ## Problem

-Two rectangles don't have the same size.
+Two rectangles must not have the same size.
 Input is 4 coordinates of two rectangle as seen in the image above.
 If they intersect or touch each other, then output should be YES.

 ## Input